-AFSOC AFSOC Equipment
+AFSOC AFSOC Aircraft

-The AC-130 gunship's primary missions are close air support, air interdiction and force protection.
-Close air support missions include troops in enemy contact, convoy escort and urban operations.
+The AC-130 gunship's primary missions are close-air support, air interdiction and force protection.
+Close air support missions include troops in contact, convoy escort and urban operations.
 Air interdiction missions are conducted against preplanned targets or targets of opportunity.
 Force protection missions include air base defense and facilities defense.
-The AC-130U employs the latest technologies and can attack two targets simultaneously.
-The AC-130H's is known as "Spectre."
-The AC-130U's is called "Spooky" The U-model is the most recent version of a C-130 gunship.
-The Combat Shadow flies clandestine or covert low visibility, single or multi-ship low-level missions intruding into politically sensitive or hostile territory to provide air refueling for special operations helicopters.
-MC Combat Combat The MC-130P primarily flies missions at night to reduce probability of visual acquisition and intercept by airborne threats.
+The AC-130H model is known as "Spectre."
+The AC-130U model is called "Spooky."
+The U-model is the most recent version of the AC-130 gunship.
+Both models of the AC-130 employ up-to-date technology and can attack two targets simultaneously.
+The Combat Shadow flies low visibility, single or multi-ship, low-level missions intruding into politically sensitive or hostile territory to provide air refueling for special operations helicopters.
+The MC-130P primarily flies missions at night to reduce probability of visual acquisition and intercept by airborne threats.
 Secondary missions include airdrop of leaflets, small Special Operations teams, resupply bundles, combat rubber raiding craft, as well as covert takeoff and landings and in-flight refueling as a receiver.
-MC-130W Combat Spear: The MC-130W Combat Spear conducts infiltration, exfiltration and resupply of U.S. and Allied Special Operations Forces.
-The MC-130W has the most technologically advanced refueling system available, and provides the ability to refuel special operations helicopters and the CV-22.
+The MC-130W Combat Spear conducts infiltration, exfiltration and resupply of U.S. and Allied Special Operations Forces.
+The MC-130W has the most technologically advanced refueling system available and provides the ability to refuel special operations helicopters and the CV-22.
 The navigation suite is a fully integrated Global Positioning System/Inertial Navigation System that interfaces with Low Power Color Radar and Infrared Detection System.
-Other collateral missions include forward arming and refueling, specialized ordnance delivery, airdrops in support of psychological operations and limited command and control capabilities.
-AIR FORCE SPECIAL OPERATIONS COMMAND AFSOC Equipment
+Other collateral missions include forward arming and refueling, specialized ordnance delivery, airdrops in support of psychological operations and limited command and control capabilities. $f AIR\ FORCE SPECIAL OPERATIONS COMMAND$ AFSOC Aircraft

 The MC-130E Combat Talon I and MC-130H Combat Talon II provide infiltration, exfiltration and resupply of SOF and equipment in hostile or denied territory.
 Secondary missions include psychological operations and helicopter air refueling.
 Both aircraft feature terrain-following and terrain-avoidance radars capable of operations as low as 250 feet in adverse weather conditions.
 They can locate and either land or airdrop on small, unmarked zones with pinpoint accuracy day or night.

-The EC-130E/J Commando Solo, a specially modified four-engine Hercules transport, conducts information operations, psychological operations and civil affairs broadcasts in AM, FM, HF, TV and military communications bands.
+The EC-130J Commando Solo III, a specially modified four-engine Hercules transport, conducts information operations, psychological operations and civil affairs broadcasts in AM, FM, HF, TV and military communications bands.
 A typical mission consists of the Commando Solo flying near and broadcasting to the desired audience - either military or civilian personnel.
 Modifications made to Commando Solo include enhanced navigation systems, self-protection equipment, air refueling and the capability of broadcasting radio and color TV on all worldwide standards.

 The CV-22 Osprey is a tiltrotor aircraft that combines the vertical takeoff, hover and vertical landing qualities of a helicopter with the long range, fuel efficiency and speed characteristics of a turboprop aircraft.
 Its mission is to conduct long range infiltration, exfiltration and resupply missions for Special Operations Forces.
 This versatile, self-deployable aircraft offers increased speed and range over other rotary-wing aircraft, enabling Air Force Special Operations Command aircrews to execute long-range special operations missions.